 Can I get a certificate for chairing a session?

 EURAM does not provide certificates for chairing a session.
-You will receive an attendance certificate in your delegate pack.
+You will be able to download a certificate of attendance after the conference.
 Your name will appear on the e-programme book as session chair.

 13. I have been asked to be a discussant at the conference